filamentphp/filament/packages/forms/docs/03-fields/13-builder.md

 <AutoScreenshot name="forms/fields/builder/icons" alt="Builder with block icons in the dropdown" version="3.x" />

-### Limiting the amount of times a block can be added
+### Limiting the number of times a block can be added

 By default, each block can be added to the builder an unlimited number of times.
 You may limit this using the `maxItems()` method: